 Provision of Services In March 2020, the Council quickly put into action its plan to help delay the spread of the virus and manage the impact of its effects on services, staff and members of the public.
 The Council prioritised public safety and the provision of essential local services, together with practical support to local businesses and to the wider Mid & East Antrim community.
 The Council will continue to work closely with staff and suppliers to maintain essential services to residents across the Borough.
 Council Workforce The Covid-19 pandemic has impacted significantly on the necessary working arrangements for the Council's employees.
 Where possible, staff have been required to work from home.
 However, up to 217 employees had to be placed on furlough.
 The Council has worked hard to ensure all staff, including front line staff, are working safely and protected with appropriate PPE.
 A number of staff have been redeployed to address additional demand for Council services.
-Flexible working has been extended in support of staff with health conditions and caring responsibility.

-Given the timing of the pandamic there was minimal impact on the Councilly financial post- Reserves, Given the timing of the pandemic, there was minimal impact on the Council's financial performance in 2019/20.
-The Council has reviewed its valuation of assets & liabilities as at 31 March 2020, as a consequence of Covid-19, and has made appropriate provision.
+Flexible working has been extended in support of staff with health conditions and caring responsibilities.
+Reserves, Financial The Council has reviewed its valuation of assets and liabilities as at 31 March 2021, as a consequence of Covid-19, and has made appropriate provision.
 The Council will continue to keep valuations under review.
 It is acknowledged that market conditions are volatile and that estimation uncertainty is much higher, given Covid-19, than normal.
-Financial Performance & Financial Position The Covid-19 crisis will have a significant impact on the Council's 2020/21 budget.
-With loss of income and the cost of response and recovery, the financial pressure on the Council's General Fund in 2020/21 is predicted to be £7m.
-This is hoped to be offset by additional funding from Department for Communities and DAERA combined with utilisation of HMRC's Coronavirus Job Retention Scheme and reprofiling of the 2020/21 budget.
-It is likely that the financial effect on the current financial year will be able to be managed using the Council's Reserves.
-The pandemic has resulted in a number of specific risks, which need to be assessed and managed; these include: · Inability to maintain essential services due to loss of essential suppliers or experienced staff Inability to sustain the financial stability of the Council · Failure to deliver Health & Safety · Increase in community issues deriving from Covid-19 Major Risks · The Council's capacity to respond. , viajor kisks · A deflated economy, leading to ongoing recovery issues across rural areas and town centres. · Impact on continuity of local business and tourism · Impact on the Domestic and Business Rate · Inadequate funding and financial support Risk assessments have been completed for all essential services and mitigation measures are being built into the Council's recovery plans.
-The Council's Recovery Plan focuses on : 1 · Reinstating Services Plans for · Economic Recovery Recovery Community Recovery · Financial Recovery · Positive Legacy The Recovery Process will be a significant focus for the Council both in the short and long term.
+Performance & Financial Position The Covid-19 crisis had a significant impact on the Council's 2020/21 budget.
+This was offset by additional funding from Department for Communities and DAERA combined with utilisation of HMRC's Coronavirus Job Retention Scheme and reprofiling of the 2020/21 budget.
+Total funding received from DFC amounted to £10,649,453 and is analysed further at Note 3.
+The pandemic has resulted in a number of specific risks, which need to be assessed and managed; these include: · Inability to maintain essential services due to loss of essential suppliers or experienced staff Inability to sustain the financial stability of the Council Failure to deliver Health & Safety Increase in community issues deriving from Covid-19 The Council's capacity to respond.
+Major Risks A deflated economy, leading to ongoing recovery issues across rural areas and town centres.
+Impact on continuity of local business and tourism Impact on the Domestic and Business Rate Inadequate funding and financial support Risk assessments have been completed for all essential services and mitigation measures are being built into the Council's recovery plans.
+The Council's Recovery Plan focuses on : Reinstating Services Plans for Economic Recovery Community Recovery Recovery · Financial Recovery Positive Legacy The Recovery Process will be a significant focus for the Council both in the short and long term.